Reuven Gal: Battlefield and military experience; Military psychologist

 Gal served (as part of his regular mandatory service) in the Israel Defense Forces (IDF) as a combat infantry officer from 1960 to 1963, assuming command positions from Platoon Leader to Company Commander.
 As a reserve officer he served as a platoon commander in an elite infantry unit, which participated in the battles in Jerusalem during the Six-Day War in 1967.
 Following that war, he was awarded the rank of captain in the Reserve Corps.
 Gal also served, in various positions as an officer in the War of Attrition (1967–1970) and in the Lebanon War (1982).

-After completing his academic studies in psychology, Gal re-joined the military, this time on a career path, and served first as Chief Psychologist for the Israeli Navy (1969–1972) and thenas Chief Psychologist (Commanding Officer of the Unit of Military Psychology) for the Israel Defense Forces (IDF) from 1976 until 1982.
+After completing his academic studies in psychology, Gal re-entered military service, this time on a career path, and served first as Chief Psychologist for the Israeli Navy (1969–1972) and thenas Chief Psychologist (Commanding Officer of the Unit of Military Psychology) for the Israel Defense Forces (IDF) from 1976 until 1982.
 He retired from the IDF with the rank of colonel in 1983.

 Gal's combined experience – both as a combatant who saw war and as a military psychologist who treated battle casualties and consulted field commanders – helped him to develop programs to enhance and maintain units’ morale and cohesion as means for both combat preparedness as well as to protect soldiers serving in battle from emotional and psychological traumas.
 Gal studied the subject and wrote numerous scholarly papers on it.

 After retiring from his post as chief psychologist for the IDF, Gal was awarded a Senior Research Associateship by the National Academy of Sciences (NAS) and spent two years (1983–85) in Washington D.C. doing research and academic work at the Walter Reed Army Institute of Research.